Análisis del Huawei P50 Pro a fondo y opinión - How smart Technology changing lives

 In the case of the Huawei P50 Pro, the viewing angles are wide and the colors are hardly altered when looking at the screen from an angle.

-Huawei has incorporated the functionality of turning on the screen with a double tap to see if we have pending notifications, as well as the functionality Show Always on Screen .
+Huawei has incorporated the functionality of turning on the screen with a double touch to see if we have pending notifications, as well as the functionality Show Always on Screen.

 This functionality shows the time / date, battery level and app notification icons on the lock screen.
 However, it doesn’t show where to place your finger to activate fingerprint recognition until you touch the screen, which makes it hard to get your finger in the right place, at least the first few times.